polyipseity/obsidian-terminal/README.md

 - Add finding text in terminal.
 - Add connecting to remote shells.
 It should also be available on mobile.
 - Fix key problems (e.g. `Esc` unfocuses the terminal).
-- Use different executables for integrated and external terminals.